vet-estandards/accessible-html5-video-player/README.md

 * Focus indicator on Closed Caption appearance settings
 * Stream video published on YouTube and/or Vimeo through this player
-* Bug which results in two instances of the player controls after returning from full screen video
+* Bug which results in two instances of the player controls after returning from full screen video in some browsers.

 ##License